(This page revised January 30, 2017)

 If the Snorkel tube is loose from the sac section, skip this paragraph.
 Apply a very small amount of silicone grease around the Snorkel tube about 1∕2" from the sac section.
 Work the point of the Snorkel tube through the hole in the Point Holder Gasket.
 Line up the top side of the Snorkel tube with the nib, fit the sac protector’s guide rails into the slots in the ferrule, and carefully slide the sac protector assembly all the way in.
 If the Snorkel tube is not perfectly aligned with the nib, use section pliers (on the ferrule) and gripping square (on the shell) to make the necessary slight adjustment.
 Assemble the pen.
 Holding the shell assembly nib downward, fit the spring onto the sac protector.
 With the Touchdown tube extended, slide the barrel down over the distal end of the sac protector, and screw it down tightly onto the ferrule.

 If the Snorkel tube is loose from the sac section, follow the instructions in this paragraph.
-Fit the distal end of the Snorkel tube into the opening in the sac section, seating it just far enough that it will not pull out easily.
-Apply a very small amount of silicone grease around the Snorkel tube about 1∕2" from the sac section, fit the tube’s proximal end through the Point Holder Gasket.
+Fit the back end of the Snorkel tube into the opening in the sac section, seating it just far enough that it will not pull out easily.
+Apply a very small amount of silicone grease around the Snorkel tube about 1∕2" from the sac section, fit the tube’s front end through the Point Holder Gasket.
 Fit the sac protector’s guide rails into the slots in the ferrule without worrying about how the Snorkel tube might line up with the nib.
 Carefully slide the sac protector assembly all the way in.
 Hold the guts/section assembly with the section downward.
 With the Touchdown tube extended, slide the barrel down over the distal end of the sac protector, and screw it down gently onto the gripping section.
 As you close things up, you might need to pull gently on the Snorkel tube to overcome the friction of the Point Holder Gasket.
 With the pen closed,, rotate the Snorkel tube with your fingers until it is properly aligned with the nib.
 Push the blind cap down, and screw it in to retract the Snorkel tube (assisting the Snorkel tube if necessary, so that it does not come loose from the sac section).
 Now press the Snorkel tube in until its end is flush with the contour of the feed.
 Re-extend the Snorkel tube and disassemble the pen.
 Apply a small amount of shellac right at the joint where the Snorkel tube enters the sac section, taking care that the shellac does not reach the gap between the sac section and the sac protector.
 Rock the Snorkel tube from side to side very slightly to help capillary action draw the shellac down into the gap between the parts, and clean off any remaining shellac.
 Reassemble the pen and test the Snorkel tube again, adjusting it if necessary.
 Allow to dry for 30 minutes.

 Test the filler.
 If it works, you’re done.
 If not, you must troubleshoot it.
 Leakage at the ferrule will keep the filler from working.
 Make sure that this joint is tight and test again.
 If the filler still fails, unscrew the barrel from the ferrule and apply Sheaffer thread sealant to the ferrule threads.
 Warm the thread sealant gently to soften it, and screw the joint together again.